 In the following picture, the risengrynsgrøt is thick and the rice nicely tender.
 It is now done cooking!
 Add salt, sugar, vanilla powder, stir well and serve immediately while still hot.
 If it sits for a while after it’s finished cooking, the risgrøt will continue to thicken.
 If so, you can add some more milk before eating to thin it a little.

-If you don’t have access to vanilla sugar, vanilla extract may be used instead (but use only 1 teaspoon if you do as it’s much stronger!)
-Just keep in mind that vanilla extract will add an ivory tint to the porridge, so if you are at all able to get a hold of vanilla powder it will make for a whiter and prettier porridge.
-Personally I shop for extras whenever I am in Norway; other European countries will have it as well, and it’s possible that IKEA carries it.
-Otherwise I have found it in supermarkets here in the US, in the international shelves, or in specialty stores.
+If you don’t have access to vanilla sugar (vanilla powder), vanilla extract may be used instead (but use only 1/3 of the amount since it’s much stronger!)
+Just keep in mind that vanilla extract will add an ivory tint to the porridge, so if you are at all able to get a hold of vanilla sugar it will make for a whiter and prettier porridge.
+Personally I shop for extras whenever I am in Norway, and other European countries will have it as well.
+Otherwise I have found it in supermarkets here in the US in the international shelves and in some specialty stores.
 Even AMAZON carries it!
 Just check out this link!

-During Christmas, I reserve 4 cups to put in the refrigerator for our Riskrem dessert.
-Otherwise we just eat and finish the leftovers little by little the next few days.
+During Christmas, I double the recipe and reserve 4 cups to put in the refrigerator for our traditional Norwegian Riskrem dessert.
+Otherwise we just eat and finish the leftovers little by little during the next few days.

 Risengrynsgrøt, or Rice Porridge, is traditionally served in bowls with cinnamon and sugar sprinkled on top, and a dab of butter in the center.
-Red juice is usually served to drink, although my family prefers it with milk.
-Yes, I know, more milk!
-Yum!
+Red juice is usually served as well.
 This authentic Norwegian recipe makes for a perfect Saturday lunch!
 If you decide to try this recipe, please consider leaving me a comment and star rating below as it is very helpful for me as a blogger.
 Thank you!!

 - 1½ cups white medium grain rice, or risotto rice